JokeCam/JokeCam/README.md

 - Currently working as a Junior Web developer.
 - I like to upgrade current and develop new skills.
 - In my spare time i love playing video games and go cycling.
-- Also, I would be glad if you check out my repos and left a feedback😃
+- Also, I would be glad if you check out my repos and leave a feedback😃

 ### Stack
 - Javascript